the-neutron-foundation/neutron-language/README.md

 ```
 ./neutron.bin path/to/neutron/file.ntn
 ```

+# Syntax Highlighting
+There is currently a syntax highlighting pack for neutron [here](https://atom.io/packages/language-neutron) in atom.

 # Features
 There are cnstantly new features being devloped in neutron.
 TO see the features that are comming and the one that are being worked on, go [here](https://github.com/the-neutron-foundation/neutron/projects/1).